Peabody Awards Fast Facts

 1992 - Larry King Live Election Coverage

-1998 - CNN Productions, Atlanta, Georgia, and Jeremy Isaacs Productions, "Cold War"
+1998 - CNN Productions, Atlanta, and Jeremy Isaacs Productions, "Cold War"

-2000 - CNN Productions, Atlanta, Georgia, Insight Television, and Channel 4 International, London, UK, "CNN Perspectives: Cry Freetown"
+2000 - CNN Productions, Atlanta, Insight Television, and Channel 4 International, London, "CNN Perspectives: Cry Freetown"

 2001 - CNN Presents: Beneath the Veil and Unholy War